openid/openid4vp_ble/main.md

 ## Admission control at a venue

-The user needs to present her electronic ticket (represented by a verifiable credentioal) when entering a venue.
+The user needs to present her electronic ticket (represented by a verifiable credential) when entering a venue.
 She opens her wallet and authenticates towards the wallet.
 She then scans the QR code at the entrance with her wallet.
 The wallet determines the credential (the ticket) required by the verifier and asks for consent to share the respective credential.
 The credential is then transmitted to the verifier, which, after validation, allows her to enter the venue, e.g. by opening the turnstile.

 # Overview